Skip to main content

 Penn has an established autonomic clinic; Jefferson has similar services.
 Waitlists for autonomic neurology can run several months for non-acute cases.
 Most POTS management can happen in primary care if the practice has the time; we coordinate with autonomic specialists when needed.

 We re-evaluate symptoms, vital signs, and medications at regular intervals.
-Many patients improve substantially over 1-2 years and require less aggressive management over time.
+Many patients improve substantially over 1-2 years and require less assertive management over time.
 Some patients have prolonged courses.
 The framework is consistent non-pharmacologic measures, individualized medications, and patience.

 Related Intelligence